pubnub/pubnub-mcp-server/resources/sdk_docs/php_publish-and-subscribe.md

 ### Response

 Returns PNSignalResult:
-- getTimetoken() → int: Timetoken when the signal was sent.
+- getTimetoken() (int): Timetoken when the signal was sent.

 ## Subscribe

-Receive messages, signals, and presence via event listeners.
+### Receive messages

+Receive messages and events via event listeners (single entry point for messages, signals, and events across all subscribed channels).
 Add listeners before subscribing.

-Description
+### Description

-- Opens a TCP socket to PubNub and listens on specified channels.
+Creates an open TCP socket and listens on specified channels.
 Requires subscribeKey at initialization.

-- By default, only receives messages published after subscribe() completes.
+Newly subscribed clients receive messages published after subscribe() completes.

+- Subscribe call is blocking until:
+  - A message arrives (message callback),
+  - A presence event arrives (presence callback),
+  - A status event is triggered (status callback).
-- Blocking behavior: subscribe blocks until a message event, presence event, or status event occurs.
-Throw PubNubUnsubscribeException inside callbacks to exit the loop.
+- Throw PubNubUnsubscribeException from within callbacks to exit the subscribe loop.

-- Unsubscribing from all channels resets last timetoken and may cause message gaps; prefer unsubscribing selectively when switching channels.
+Unsubscribing from all channels resets the last-received timetoken, which may cause gaps and message loss vs. switching channels without fully unsubscribing.

 ### Method(s)